radicle-dev/radicle-git/radicle-surf/docs/design.md

 simplified to a single function that can take a revision, that resolves to a `Commit`, and produces a `Directory`.

+## Remove `Vcs` trait

+The `Vcs` trait was introduced to support different version control backends, for example both `git` and `pijul`, and potentially others.
+However, since this port is part of `radicle-git` repo, we are only supporting `git` going forward.
+We no longer need another layer of indirection defined by `Vcs` trait.

 ## Components

 The `radicle-surf` library can split into a few main components for